Racist insults in Dresden's old town: 19-year-old reported!

 The police report creation also has several functions.
 In addition to solving crimes, it also serves as a source of information for citizens who want to learn more about safety in their area.
 The [Berlin Police] website provides an excellent example of the importance of transparency in communication.
 Here you can see at a glance where there are problems, and calls for witnesses are regularly launched to clarify unclear cases.

-Racism has no place in our society, and it is time that we all work together to ensure that such incidents are tackled.
-Dresden is a city that appreciates diversity, and the recent events show that it is a long way for all citizens to be treated equally.
+Racism has no place in our society and it is time we all work together to ensure such incidents are addressed at their core.
+Dresden is a city that values diversity, and recent events show that there is a long way to go before all citizens are treated equally.

-The topic will continue to deal with all of us.
+The topic will continue to concern us all.
 Questions about social responsibility and the role of the authorities are justified and important for the future.
-Ultimately, it is up to each individual of us to search for dialogue and actively act against any form of discrimination.
+Ultimately, it is up to each and every one of us to seek dialogue and take an active stand against any form of discrimination.